 The medicinal properties are tonic, rubefacient, emetic, expectorant, diuretic, anti-inflammatory, antioxidant, antiviral, decongestant, anodyne, pectoral and depurative.

 It is very effective to soothe sunburn skin and it is used in every condition that is related to the blood such as the circulatory system and anemia.
 The result of improved circulation will give the skin an healthy glow.

 It is most prevalent in the rainy seasons and it is a very good remedy for kidney and bladder problems.
 It can expel the gravel from the bladder and increase the flow of urine.

-It is an excellent herbal remedy for diarrhea, dysentery, piles, hemorrhages, hemorrhoids, gravel, inflammation of the kidneys, urinary tract infection and eczema.
+It is an excellent herbal remedy for diarrhea, dysentery, piles, hemorrhages, hemorrhoids, gravel, inflammation of the kidneys, urinary tract infection, sickle cell anemia and eczema.